kif-framework/KIF/README.md

 ![Create workspace screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Create Workspace.png)

 ### Create a Testing Target
-You'll need to create a second target for the KIF enabled version of the app to test.
-This gives you an easy way to begin testing (just run this second target), and also helps make sure that no testing code ever makes it into your App Store submission and gets your app rejected.
+You'll need to create a second target for the KIF-enabled version of the app to test.
+This gives you an easy way to begin testing -- just run this second target -- and also helps make sure that no testing code ever makes it into your App Store submission and gets your app rejected.

 The new target will start as a duplicate of your old target.
 To create the duplicate target, select the project file for your app in the Project Navigator.
 From there, CTRL+click the target for your app and select the "Duplicate" option.